Guide To Hazard Insurance For Homeowners

 To recap, if an out-of-control vehicle or tornado damages your home, the hazard insurance policy would pay for the cost to repair or rebuild your home.
-However, if a fire blazed through your bedroom and you were left with only the clothes on your back, the hazard insurance would not be enough to cover the cost of replacing your clothes and personal effects.
+However, if a fire blazed through your bedroom and you were left with only the clothes on your back, the hazard insurance would not be enough to cover the replacement costs of your clothes and personal effects.

-That’s where a homeowners insurance policy takes over.
+That’s where other components of your homeowners insurance policy take over.

 Homeowners insurance protects you financially from various types of damage, as specified in your policy, as well as theft, if you have contents coverage.
 It also covers medical bills if someone is injured at your house and any legal costs if they decide to sue you, in addition to damage caused by:

-An insurance agent will typically offer a homeowners policy designed to cover the cost of your personal property, liability and other basic coverage, as well as protection against certain hazards.
+An insurance agent will typically offer a homeowners policy designed to cover the cost of your personal property, liability and other basic coverage, as well as the most common hazards that homeowners face.

 However, some mortgage lenders require that you have supplemental hazard insurance based on where you live.
-For example, if you live in the “tornado alley” area of the Midwest, chances are your mortgage lender will require you to have tornado coverage on your home.
-Other supplemental hazard coverages worth looking into include earthquake, flood and sewer insurances.
+For example, if you live in an area where earthquakes are common, your lender may require you to have earthquake insurance in addition to your standard homeowners policy.

 How Much Is Hazard Insurance?

 There are several factors that go into determining the monthly premium for hazard insurance.
-The more your home is worth and the older your home, the higher the cost of the insurance.
-If your home is in a flood zone, or regularly experiences a fire or hurricane season, the cost of hazard insurance may be significantly cheaper than the cost of catastrophe.
+The more your home is worth and the older it is, the higher the cost of the insurance.
+If your home is in a flood zone, or an area that regularly experiences a fire or hurricane season, the cost of hazard insurance may be significantly cheaper than the cost of catastrophic coverage.